 By Albert Samaha

-Maybe it's just a phase, but lately I'm not so gung ho to have sex in public.
-I still put things in people's orifices in front of a roomful of otherswhich I know looks a lot like sexbut I don't count that because it really is an educational thing.
+Maybe it's just a phase, but lately I'm not so gung ho about having sex in public.
+I still put things in people's orifices in front of a roomful of otherswhich I know looks a lot like sexbut I don't count that, because it really is an educational thing.
 I mean wrists-and-ankles-strapped-to-a-bondage-table-while-hot-wax-is-dripped-on-my-tits public sex.
-Or face down, ass in the air, on a bed in a room with no door.
+Or facedown, ass in the air, on a bed in a room with no door.
 Or lubed glove dripping as I lean over some hot number, her legs spread wide as she seemingly floats mid-air in a sling.